gabhad/ft_retro/README.md

 It is intended for educational purposes, to display the uses and good practice of an object oriented program.

 Update 19.02.24 :
-Working on collision program
+Next up : missile shooting by player and enemy ships.
+Design the missile initialization process

-Next up : missile shooting by player and enemy ships Next + : score
+Next + : score
 Maybe : add new weapons
 Maybe + : add external objects